N1BUG Station

 I usually have Loop Recorder running, which is how I captured all of the DX sound files on this web site.

 Note: Just to be clear, I despise all versions of Microsoft Windows.
-I run Windows only for ham radio activites (because unfortunately all the really good DXing/contesting software requires it).
+I run Windows only for ham radio activities because unfortunately all the really good DXing/contesting software requires it.
 I use linux for everything else.

 Band Transceiver